Match Existing Knockdown Texture

 Can you sand down all textures?

-This leads to an interresting thought about knockdown textures in general.
+This leads to an interesting thought about knockdown textures in general.
 Knockdown drywall textures are basically created by taking a heavy, dynamic texture and softening it by lowering it's profile.
 The challenge when doing any kind of knockdown texure, whether it is spray knockdown, crows-foot stomp knockdown, rosebud knockdown, or any other knockdown is determining the perfect moment to hit it with the knife and knock it down

 If you wanted to, you could actually get away with leaving any of these textures to dry in place and simply sand them down once dry.
 You may of course cringe at the idea of sanding down an entire house rather than using a knockdown knife when texturing.
 However, sanding down texture is fairly easy and goes pretty quickly.
 One advantage to sanding down your texture is that you have some control over the final result.
 You can choose to sand a little extra in some areas and less in others.
-This way you can correct uneven spots in the application and possibly even acheive a more uniform looking knockdown texture
+This way you can correct uneven spots in the application and possibly even achieve a more uniform looking knockdown drywall texture

 Whether you choose to sand down large texture jobs or not, you will likely agree that using this technique on drywall repairs leads to a better looking knockdown texture repair.